Raphael defends his PHD Thesis

 Raphael has successfully defended his dissertation “Improving Usability and Accessibility of the Web with Eye Tracking” at the University of Koblenz-Landau.
 In his dissertation, Raphael introduces innovative methods for using eye tracking to improve usability and accessibility on the Web, discusses their implementation as prototypes, and reports on the evaluation with users of the new methods.

-First, Raphael uses intelligent screenshots to sustainably improve the work of usability experts with eye tracking.
+Firstly, Raphael uses intelligent screenshots to sustainably improve the work of usability experts with eye-tracking.
 Instead of having to watch lengthy video recordings of each user, his method creates intelligent screenshots for evaluation that nevertheless accurately depict the dynamics of modern websites.
-These intelligent screenshots allow usability experts to more quickly and effectively analyze eye tracking data on websites - and thus provide an in-depth analysis of the experience on the website.
-Second, Raphael describes his work on the gaze-only Web browser “GazeTheWeb”, which was evaluated by thirty subjects with motor impairments over a month-long international field study - with face-to-face interviews and via usage behavior.
+These intelligent screenshots allow usability experts to more quickly and effectively analyze eye-tracking data on websites - and thus provide an in-depth analysis of the experience on the website.
+Secondly, Raphael describes his work on the gaze-only Web browser “GazeTheWeb”, which was evaluated by thirty subjects with motor impairments over a month-long international field study - with face-to-face interviews and via usage behavior.
 His work has produced fundamental insights into visual understanding of webpages and interaction with eye tracking on the Internet, which now find their application in Semanux.